Staggered Scheme for the Compressible Fluctuating Hydrodynamics of Multispecies Fluid Mixtures: Numerical Results

 Next we consider the fluctuations of the partial densities of each species at nonequilibrium under the action of external thermal gradient.
 The induced concentration gradient (or the species \emph{separation}) introduces long-ranged correlation between concentration fluctuations, as evidenced by $\langle\delta \rho_{0}^{\dagger} \delta \rho_{0}\rangle$ and $\langle\delta \rho_{1}^{\dagger} \delta \rho_{0}\rangle$ in Figs.~\ref{fig6}(a) and (b) respectively.
 The $\langle\delta \rho_{0}^{\dagger} \delta \rho_{0}\rangle$ correlation has a constant (in space) contribution from the species conservation with an additional nonequilibrium component arising from the induced gradients in concentrations.
 Excellent agreement is observed between FHD and DSMC simulations.
 The correlation for $\langle\delta \rho_{1}^{\dagger} \delta \rho_{0}\rangle$ is noisier than $\langle\delta \rho_{0}^{\dagger} \delta \rho_{0}\rangle$ resulting from the relatively lower mole fraction (or number density) of the heavier species.

 We ascertain the role of Dufour contribution to the energy flux and Soret contribution to the species flux on the long-ranged hydrodynamic correlations by simulating the same system as above and setting $\widetilde{\chi} = 0$ in Eqs.~\ref{eq:specflux_ideal}, \ref{heat_ideal}, and \ref{eq:stochfluxes}.
 As shown in Fig.~\ref{fig7}(a), the mean profile of $\langle \rho_{1} \rangle$ differs significantly when $\widetilde{\chi} = 0$ as there is no additional Soret contribution to the species flux from the temperature gradient.
-Similarly, the mean profile of $\langle T \rangle$ also differs upon neglecting the Dufour contribution to the heat flux, and the reader is referred to the Supplemental Material for details \footnote{See Supplemental Material comparing the mean profiles of hydrodynamic quantities and the correlations of hydrodynamic fluctuations between simulations that include and do not include Soret and Dufour effects.}.
+Similarly, the mean profile of $\langle T \rangle$ also differs upon neglecting the Dufour contribution to the heat flux, and the reader is referred to the Supplemental Material for details~\cite{Note1}.
 Concomitantly, the structure of the hydrodynamic fluctuations is also modified upon the absence of Soret and Dufour effects.
 Fig.~\ref{fig7}(b) shows the long-ranged correlation between the fluctuations in $\rho_{1}$, given by $\langle\delta \rho_{1}^{\dagger}\delta\rho_{1}\rangle$, for the two cases of $\widetilde{\chi} = 0$ and $\widetilde{\chi} \neq 0$.
 The magnitude of $\langle\delta \rho_{1}^{\dagger}\delta\rho_{1}\rangle$ is weaker when $\widetilde{\chi} = 0$, and this results from a weaker local gradient in $\rho_{1}$, since the magnitude of these correlations scales as $\left(\nabla \rho_{1}\right)^{2}$~\cite{ortizdezarate2014}.
-Similar differences are observed in the correlation of temperature fluctuations $\langle \delta T^{\dagger} \delta T \rangle$, and the reader is referred to the Supplemental Material for the details~\cite{Note4}.
+Similar differences are observed in the correlation of temperature fluctuations $\langle \delta T^{\dagger} \delta T \rangle$, and the reader is referred to the Supplemental Material for the details~\cite{Note1}.
 Therefore, the Soret and Dufour effects that emerge from the Onsager's reciprocity arguments~\cite{de1962non} are important to be considered while analyzing both mean and fluctuating hydrodynamics of fluid mixtures at nonequilibrium, particularly in the case of compressible gas mixtures as described here.